 A battalion from the 307th Infantry Regiment was ordered forward to reinforce Whittlesey's position, but only Company K from the 3rd Battalion managed to find the 308th Infantry battalions.

 Throughout the following day, October 3rd, the men waited for reinforcements.
 A platoon sent to find the missing two companies of the 308th got ambushed.
 Germans reoccupied Hill 198 taken the previous day.

 The 77th Division men were now surrounded.
 With German fire pouring in from all four sides of their perimeter, men were shot, wounded and killed in greater numbers each passing hour.

 Whittlesey sent a carrier pigeon with his position and asked for help.
 77th Division troops were attacking to reach the men but made no progress.
 More carrier pigeons were sent.

 On Friday, October 4, an American plane flew over their position.
 The officers hoped that supplies would be airdropped to them.

 But the pilot thought he was looking at German troops.
 American artillery began landing on Whittlesey's men.
 Americans were now being killed by American fire.

-Whittlesey wrote a note --"We are along the road parallel to 276.4.
+Whittlesey wrote a note to be attached to the pigeon's leg.
+The message read: "We are along the road parallel to 276.4.
 Our own artillery is dropping a barrage directly on us.
-For heaven's sake stop it"--to be attached to the pigeon's leg.
+For heaven's sake stop it."

 Richards released the bird.
 It flew around and landed on a tree opposite Richards and Whittlesey.
 The two men yelled and screamed at it.
 Finally the bird flew away.